Skip to content

 Safari Mac Start Page Rid of Privacy Report section

-Disable Privacy Report on iPhone
+Disabling the Privacy Report in Safari on iPhone

-Like Mac, there is again a direct approach to disable this feature on your iPhone start page.
-We can Edit the start page and disable the toggle for Privacy Report.
+Like Mac, we can disable this feature on start page.
+We can customize the start page and disable the toggle for Privacy Report.
+Here are the steps to hide it:

 1. Launch the Safari app on your iPhone.